5 Justification to Use Machine Learning

 • In econometrics, graphical causal models have a hard time asserting themselves against the prevailing framework of potential outcomes.

 The novelty of an approach should neither be taken as an argument in favor nor against using a certain modeling approach.
-The essential question is: Can the tool help us answer the question we have set out to address?
+The essential question is: Can the tool help answering the question you have set out to address?

-There are further justifications for using ML in science:
+There are further justifications for using machine learning in science:

-• Time efficiency: Accurate ML models can often be built time-efficiently by researchers.
+• Time efficiency: Accurate machine learning models can often be built time-efficiently by researchers.
 There is less pre-processing needed compared to other approaches and large parts of the model selection and training process can be automated.
-Also, there is great support for ML packages in popular programming languages like Python (e.g., scikit-learn, PyTorch, or TensorFlow) or R (e.g., mlr3 or tidymodels).
+Also, there is great support for machine learning packages in popular programming languages like Python (e.g., scikit-learn, PyTorch, or TensorFlow) or R (e.g., mlr3 or tidymodels).

-• Computational efficiency: In some situations, ML can be computationally cheaper than traditional modeling.
-ML models can, for example, be used as fast surrogate models for simulations from physics or material science that are computationally very intense (Toledo-Marı́n et al. 2021).
-ML weather prediction can run on your laptop, unlike numerical methods that demand the world’s biggest computing clusters (Lam et al. 2023).
+• Computational efficiency: In some situations, machine learning can be computationally cheaper than traditional modeling.
+Machine learning models can, for example, be used as fast surrogate models for simulations from physics or material science that are computationally very intense (Toledo-Marı́n et al. 2021).
+Machine learning weather prediction can run on your laptop, unlike numerical methods that demand the world’s biggest computing clusters (Lam et al. 2023).

-• Basis for theory: ML may support us with the knowledge needed to build classical theory-based models.
+• Basis for theory: Machine learning may support you with the knowledge needed to build classical theory-based models.
 They may show which features contain predictive information and how features interact.

-• Effective for operationalized goals: ML is ideal if our aim can be easily encoded in a single metric.
-If we are confident in our metric, ML will provide us with the means to optimize for it.
+• Effective for operationalized goals: Machine learning is ideal if the aim can be easily encoded in a single metric.
+If you are confident in your metric, machine learning will provide you with the means to optimize for it.

 • Theoretical underpinnings: Theory starts to slowly catch up to practical success.
-For many methods, we can provide learning guarantees (Vapnik 1999; Bishop and Nasrabadi 2006) and even for deep learning techniques we increasingly have formal intuitions about what makes them work (Belkin 2021).
+For some methods, there are learning guarantees (Vapnik 1999; Bishop and Nasrabadi 2006) and even for deep learning techniques researchers increasingly have formal intuitions about how they work (Belkin 2021).